 Slack Toronto Office

-In 2016, Slack became the world’s fastest growing tech company in history.
-After just a handful of years, the startup known for its office messaging app had already amassed offices around the globe, and recently opened its second office in Canada.
-Dubbeldam Architecture + Design was selected by Slack to create an imaginative space that reflected the company culture and its relationship with technology.
-Set in a former textile factory in the heart of downtown Toronto, three storeys within the interior of this mid-rise brick and beam building were redesigned to meet all the needs of a twenty-first century, Class A tech office, inspired both by the building’s heritage and the company’s work culture.
+In 2016, Slack became the world’s fastest growing tech company in history, and after just a handful of years the startup known for its office messaging app had already amassed offices around the globe.
+Slack sought to create an imaginative space for their Toronto office that reflected their company culture and its relationship with craft and technology.
+Set in a former knitting and textile factory in the heart of downtown Toronto, three storeys within the interior of this mid-rise brick and beam building were designed to meet the needs of a twenty-first century tech company, inspired both by the building’s heritage and the company’s work culture.